edgeOFCare/agenda/sept-29.md

 - github exercise.
 	- Commit your changes; push your changes to your copy of the repo; sumbit a pull request to me to integrate your changes to the 'official' repo.

- ## things that now become available to you to do, now that you know these three parts.
+ ### things that now become available to you to do, now that you know these three parts.

  - eg: explaining open notebook humanities works (talk about Caleb McDaniel http://wcm1.web.rice.edu/open-notebook-history.html)
-- show Ryan, Christina xxxx repos: especially her map, show how forking etc creates a citation trail, an alternative way of assessing impact
+- show Ryan, Christina repos: especially her map, show how forking etc creates a citation trail, an alternative way of assessing impact

 With these skills, you are now equipped to participate in the wider life of the DH community.